nuxt/website-v2/content/en/guides/directory-structure/layouts.md

 You can extend the main layout by adding a `layouts/default.vue` file.
 It will be used for all pages that don't have a layout specified.
 Make sure to add the `<Nuxt>` component when creating a layout to actually include the page component.

-All you need in your layout is three lines of code and this simply renders the page component.
+All you need in your layout is three lines of code which will render the page component.

 ```html
 <template>